Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Other tools are appeals to Constitutional rights, such as the right not to self-incriminate.
 Also, the Fourth Amendment is a useful tool to use if the police have obtained evidence through an illegal search and seizure action.

-Additionally, a person has the Sixth Amendment right to confront their accusers, so a person has the right to confront witnesses at trial.
+Additionally, a person has the Sixth Amendment right to confront their accusers.
+Therefore, a person has the right to confront witnesses at trial.
 This includes the police officer who wrote the initial report and is sometimes a useful tool in getting evidence dismissed.

 Motion in Limine